Rohitb0304/EduScan-Anayser/README.md

 This project is licensed under the MIT License.
 See the `LICENSE` file for more details.
 ```

-You can copy and paste the above content directly into your `README.md` file.
-It includes all necessary installation instructions for Windows, macOS, and Linux, formatted correctly for ease of use.
+You can now copy and paste the entire content above into your `README.md` file, and all steps will be correctly formatted within the markdown view.